it-innovation/sam/doc/tutorial.rst

         otherUsers.test();
     }

-In the display, the `otherUsers` object is now shown in red to indicate `Unknown` behaviour, but the model is otherwise unchanged (the arrow from `otherUsers` to `fileOthers` becomes solid because `otherUsers` may now store the file reference in a field, but nothing else changes).
+In the display, the `otherUsers` object is now shown in blue to indicate `Unknown` behaviour, but the model is otherwise unchanged (the arrow from `otherUsers` to `fileOthers` becomes solid because `otherUsers` may now store the file reference in a field, but nothing else changes).
 This shows that `otherUsers` still cannot get access to `user`'s `file`.

 .. sam-output:: data3